 - Best time to visit: Spring (summers are too hot and crowded, not to mention being prone to typhoons in August and September, while in winter many things are closed and flights/ferries may not run).
 We visited Orchid Island in May, which we found ideal; read more about visiting Taiwan in May and the best months to visit Taiwan.

-– There’s only one ATM on the island and it sometimes doesn’t work.
+- There are only two ATMs on the island and it sometimes they don’t work.
 Bring all the cash you need!